“They’re powerful, those songs. At times they’ve been my only way back, the only door out of the dark, bad places the black dog calls home.”

-This “peace” was written by musician Whitney Grumhaus. (www.whitgrumhaus.com) He is friend and family.
-I’ve seen him called to make music all his life.
-From singing “Some Enchanted Evening” as the debonair Emile in South Pacific, to making music for those he has loved. (with a bit of a wake of broken hearts, or hearts broken open, behind him.)
+This “peace” was written by musician Whitney Grumhaus.
+He is friend and family.
+I’ve seen him called to make music all his life, from singing “Some Enchanted Evening” as the debonair Emile in South Pacific to making music for those he has loved (with a bit of a wake of broken hearts, or hearts broken open, behind him).
 He makes great music.
-And clearly from the piece above, he is driven to do it, and more.
+And, as identified in his piece above, he is driven to do it, and more.

 Music is Whitney’s meditation.
 He gets lost in it for hours.
 And like most of meditation, it gets him out of his head and communicating what is in his heart.
-It is frustrating, and not a perfect product each time.
-The key is the practice, and the joy that fills him when he does.
+It is frustrating and not a perfect product each time.
+The key is the practice and the joy that fills him when he does it.

 Recently, Whitney and I traveled together.
-He brought his guitar, and a good vibe, wherever went; “Blister in the Sun” at the beach bar, end of the night Dead tunes; he set the tone, and it was good.
-At the end of the trip, exhausted and 50th birthday partied out, we found ourselves “killing time” at the airport before the long trek home.
-Fifteen of us checked our phones and our flights, compared Cheetos flavors, napped, and drank beer while Whitney played his heart out, in the midst of it all.
-(You can see this in the little home video below, Whitney channels peace undistracted by his distracted and distracting friends.)
+He brought his guitar, and a good vibe, wherever we went: “Blister in the Sun” at the beach bar, end of the night Dead tunes.
+He set the tone, and it was good.
+At the end of the trip, exhausted and 50th-birthday-partied-out, we found ourselves “killing time” at the airport before the long trek home.
+Fifteen of us checked our phones and our flights, compared Cheeto flavors, napped, and drank beer.
+And, in the midst of it all, Whitney played his heart out.
+(You can see this in the little home video below.
+Whitney channels peace undistracted by his distracted and distracting friends.)

 ~ ~ ~

-Some practical ways to make music your meditation this day, Sunday, your no technology day.
+Today’s practice: Here are some ways to make music your meditation on this no-technology Sunday.
 (If music involves your phone put it on airplane mode for a few hours.
-Figure the phone out and the music into your life today!)
+Figure the phone out of and the music into your life today!)

-~ If you’re a singer, sing (you know who you are!)
-In the shower, find a group, stop making excuses, especially if it is your joy.
+~ If you’re a singer (you know who you are!), sing.
+In the shower, or in a group.
+Stop making excuses, especially if it is your joy.

-~ Listen to the music in your life, and love it!
+~ Listen to and love the music in your life!